-A hernia mesh is a surgical implant made of synthetic plastic fibers used to support damaged tissue around hernias and help it heal after surgery.
-In about 90% of hernia surgeries, doctors employ hernia mesh to aid the recovery process, but a number of allegations and lawsuits have surfaced that claim hernia mesh may cause more damage than it’s worth.
+A hernia mesh is a surgical implant made of synthetic plastic fibers that support damaged tissue around hernias and helps it heal after surgery.
+In about 90% of hernia surgeries, doctors employ hernia mesh to aid the recovery process.
+But several allegations and lawsuits have surfaced which suggest that a mesh may cause more damage than it’s worth.
 Oftentimes, if a patient experiences complications because of their hernia mesh implant, another surgery is required to correct the problem or remove the mesh.

 The hernia mesh is implanted on and around the damaged hernia tissue with staples, stitches, or glue.
 The mesh quality of the medical device allows the tissue to grow in and around it as it heals and is meant to lower the risk of a recurring hernia.

 According to the FDA, the most common complications associated with hernia mesh are pain, infection, hernia recurrence, adhesion, and bowel obstruction.
-In more severe cases, patients reported sepsis, punctured abdominal organs, peritonitis, abscesses, and abdominal wall tears.
+Patients reported sepsis, punctured abdominal organs, peritonitis, abscesses, and abdominal wall tears in more severe cases.

-The majority of these mesh complications were caused by recalled mesh.
-Over the past 15 years, the FDA has recalled a number of different manufacturers’ hernia mesh, and many manufacturers issued voluntary recalls.
-Some examples include:
+The recalled mesh caused the majority of these mesh complications.
+Over the past 15 years, the FDA has recalled several manufacturers’ meshes, and many have issued voluntary recalls.

 - Atrium Medical Corporation’s C-QuR V-pack Mesh